$370 Find Cheap Flights from Canada to the Philippines

 • What is the cheapest time of day to fly to the Philippines?

-The cheapest time of day to fly to the Philippines is generally in the morning, when round-trip flights cost $1,440 on average.
-Morning departures are around 6% cheaper than evening flights, on average.
-The most expensive time of day to fly to the Philippines is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $1,626.
+The cheapest time of day to fly to the Philippines is generally at night, when round-trip flights cost $1,502 on average.
+The most expensive time of day to fly to the Philippines is generally at night, which is peak travel time and where the average cost of a ticket is $1,502.

 Top tips for finding a cheap flight out of Canada